Learn To Be Mindful: A Virtual Program for People with Developmental Disabilities and Their Siblings

 You can learn mindfulness strategies to help cope with stress, enhance your relationships and improve your overall health and wellbeing.

 You can participate in the mindfulness series by learning through the self-paced course and/or participating in the live Zoom sessions.
 You can log in to the self-paced course at any time convenient for you to learn strategies to enhance your life.
 Then, you can connect with others in a community of learning during the live Zoom sessions.

-The third live Zoom session is scheduled for Feb.
-16 at 7 p.m.
-The topic is “Living and committing to a life you value.”
+The first live Zoom session is scheduled for Dec.
+15 at 7 p.m.
+The topic is “Becoming mindful and keeping your mind in the present.”